 - Group E: Quarterly updates

-Results: After 90 days, Groups A and B showed no significant difference in visibility or engagement.
-However, Group C (weekly updates) showed 132% higher engagement than Group D, and 217% higher than Group E. This suggests weekly updates hit the optimal balance point for algorithm recognition without diminishing returns.
+Results: After 90 days, Groups A and B showed no real difference in visibility or engagement.
+Group C (weekly updates) showed 132% higher engagement than Group D and 217% higher than Group E. Weekly updates seem to hit the sweet spot for algorithm recognition without wasted effort.

 We compared three approaches to directory listings: